Applications are now open for the WakaNZ: Navigating with foresight workshop.

 More about WakaNZ: Navigating with foresight

 From 19 – 22 November 2017 participants will engage with and learn from policy analysts within the New Zealand Treasury, Māori leaders in a variety of fields and indigenous foresight practitioners.
-The discussion aims to build a shared understanding of the role of foresight and strategy, and to create a platform for participants to articulate their vision for a post-Treaty settlement New Zealand to an audience at Parliament.
+The discussion aims to build a shared understanding of the role of foresight and strategy, and to create a platform for participants to articulate their vision for a post-Treaty settlement New Zealand to an audience at Government House.
 They will also explore the complexities of possible barriers to achieving that vision, with a focus on public policy tools.

 Background to McGuinness Institute workshops

 The McGuinness Institute is dedicated to the principle of inclusiveness by providing platforms and opportunities for New Zealanders, with a particular focus on amplifying the voices of young people between 18 and 25.
-The workshops bring together young people from all over New Zealand to discuss a policy issue at the New Zealand Treasury and present their findings in Parliament.
+The workshops bring together young people from all over New Zealand to discuss a policy issue at the New Zealand Treasury and present their findings.
 To learn more about previous workshops like TacklingPovertyNZ, LocalNZ, LongTermNZ and LivingStandardsNZ, see the workshops page on our website.